On the structure of graphs which are locally indistinguishable from a lattice: Introduction

 In this paper, we will focus on the case where $F$ is a Euclidean lattice.
 If $d \in \mathbb{N}$, the {\em $d$-dimensional lattice} $\mathbb{L}^d$ is the graph with vertex-set $\mathbb{Z}^d$, and edge-set

 where $e_i = (0,0,\ldots,0,1,0,\ldots,0)$ denotes the $i$th unit vector in $\mathbb{R}^d$.
 We study the properties of graphs which are $r$-locally $\mathbb{L}^d$ or weakly $r$-locally $\mathbb{L}^d$, for various $r$.
-It turns out that for all $d \in \mathbb{N}$ and all $r \geq 3$, graphs which are weakly $r$-locally $\mathbb{L}^d$ have a very rigidly proscribed, `algebraic' global structure, in stark contrast to a uniform random $d$-regular graph, which can be generated using a simple, purely combinatorial process (namely, the Configuration Model of Bollob\'as \cite{config}).
+We feel $\mathbb{L}^d$ is a natural `second' case to study, the `first' case perhaps being $T_{2d}$.
+Note that $T_{2d}$ is the standard Cayley graph of the free group on $d$ generators, and as remarked above, a graph is $r$-locally $T_{2d}$ if and only if it is a $(2d)$-regular graph of girth at least $2r+2$; regular graphs of high girth have been intensively studied (see e.g. \cite{hoory-thesis,luw,lps}).
+By comparison, $\mathbb{L}^d$ is the standard Cayley graph of the free {\em Abelian} group on $d$ generators.

-Note that a graph is $r$-locally $\mathbb{L}^1$ if and only if it is a vertex-disjoint union of cycles, each of length at least $2r+2$, and is weakly $r$-locally $\mathbb{L}^1$ if and only if it is a vertex-disjoint union of cycles, each of length at least $2r+1$.
-Hence, the first interesting case is $d=2$, where we prove the following.
+Note that a graph is $r$-locally $\mathbb{L}^1$ if and only if it is a vertex-disjoint union of cycles of length at least $2r+2$, and is weakly $r$-locally $\mathbb{L}^1$ if and only if it is a vertex-disjoint union of cycles of length at least $2r+1$, so the first interesting case is $d=2$.

+It turns out that for all $d \geq 2$ and all $r \geq 3$, graphs which are weakly $r$-locally $\mathbb{L}^d$ have a very rigidly proscribed, algebraic global structure, in stark contrast to regular graphs of high girth.
+By comparison, the uniform random $d$-regular graph $G_d(n)$ can be generated using a simple, purely combinatorial process, namely, the Configuration Model of Bollob\'as \cite{config}, and $G_d(n)$ has girth at least $g$ with positive probability for any fixed $d,g \geq 3$ (see \cite{bollobas-cycles,wormald-thesis}).

+The highly rigid, algebraic structure of graphs which are $r$-locally-$\mathbb{L}^d$ is not perhaps very surprising, in the light of results on complexes with specified links.
+Indeed, one may associate to a graph $G$, a 2-dimensional CW complex $S$, by attaching 2-cells to certain of its cycles; the property of $G$ being weakly $r$-locally-$(F,u)$ then translates to a property of the links or the combinatorial $r$-balls of $S$.
+(Rigidity phenomena for complexes with specified links or combinatorial $r$-balls have been observed by many authors, e.g. by Tits \cite{tits-1,tits-2} in his celebrated work on buildings, and more recently e.g. by Ballman and Brin \cite{ballman-brin}, \'Swiatkowski \cite{swiatkowski} and Wise \cite{wise}.)
+One of our proofs takes advantage of this connection.